 We hold to the sufficiency, authority and utter reliability of holy Scripture as revealed in the Scriptures of the Old and New Testaments.
 Our office bearers fully and joyfully subscribe to the Westminster Standards and it is never our intention to only nominally uphold the doctrines taught in these Standards.
-The Westminster Confession, the Westminster Larger and Shorter Catechisms have been updated into modern English (place embedded link here) and we are sure that all church’s would benefit through studying them.
-They are not the property of Presbyterian church’s only, though they are our open doctrinal statements.
-Our denomination have a few minor exceptions which we leave open to private interpretation.
+The Westminster Confession, the Westminster Larger and Shorter Catechisms have been updated into modern English and we are sure that all churches would benefit by studying them.
+They are not the property of Presbyterian churches only, though they are our open doctrinal statements.
+Our denomination has a few minor exceptions which we leave open to private interpretation.
 That excepting, we expect our ministers and elders to robustly teach and defend the system of truth as is wonderfully expounded in these documents.
 As Paul told Timothy “O Timothy, guard the deposit entrusted to you” (1 Timothy 6:20); this guarding is something that we must continue in every generation; the task of guarding the content of the Christian faith and the gospel.

-This overall commitment to the inerrancy of Scripture and also the Westminster Standards, inevitably leads us to a commitment to the so called Great Commission as found in places such as Matthew 28:18-20.
+This overall commitment to the inerrancy of Scripture and also the Westminster Standards inevitably leads us to a commitment to the Great Commission as found in places such as Matthew 28:18-20.

 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”

-We can think of this commission as the ongoing new covenant commission of our covenant head and king over the church, who is the Lord Jesus Christ.
-We must aim in all churches to carefully uphold the crown rights of king Jesus.
+We can think of this commission as the ongoing new covenant commission of our covenant Head and King over the church, who is the Lord Jesus Christ.
+We must aim in all churches to carefully uphold the crown rights of King Jesus.
 The church all over England and Wales is in urgent need of further reformation and the godlessness of our nation requires the proclamation of the gospel to non-Christians as well.
-In short the church need preaching and so does our world.
+In short, the church needs preaching and so does our world.